mag3141592/data-512-final-project/README.md

-# <center> An Analysis of Voting Polarization and Power
+# An Analysis of Voting Polarization and Power